camunda/camunda-modeler/docs/README.md

 # Docs

-Developer and user documentation for the QuantME modeling and transformation framework.
+## Developer and user documentation for the QuantME modeling and transformation framework.

 ### [QuantME](./quantme)

+This shows how to use and extend the QuantME modeling and transformation framework.

-Developer documentation for the Camunda Modeler.
+## Developer documentation for the Camunda Modeler.

 ### [Element Templates](./element-templates)